stellalph/README-GENERATOR/README.md

 GitHub: [stellalph](https://github.com/stellalph)

-Reference:  09 The Unit Ahead Materials
+Reference:  09 The Unit Ahead Materials.

-The answer can be replaced on how to reach me on additional questions.
+  * The answer can be replaced on how to reach me on additional questions.
     If you do not receive an answer from me within two days, I can't answer your questions.
 Thank you for your understanding.

 ## License